 “We do not fully understand what drives this trend, but it is probably a combination of hereditary and environmental factors,” Dr. Dragovich said.
 “Thankfully, there is ongoing research looking into this.”

-This greater awareness and understanding led to the recent change by the American Gastroenterological Association to recommend starting screening between ages 45 and 50, and the American Cancer Society recommending screening for Blacks and African Americans at the age of 45.
+This greater awareness and understanding led to the recent change by the American Cancer Society to recommend starting screening for all average risk adults at the age of 45.
 The hope is that this will aid detection in those at risk for early onset colon cancer.

 Why Are Blacks and African Americans at Greater Risk?

 The reasons Blacks and African Americans are at greater risk are complex, but socioeconomic status, awareness and access to care are some of the contributing factors to this inequality.
 Colorectal cancer in Blacks and African Americans also occurs more often on the right side of the colon, another factor leading to poor prognosis.

 “Their colon cancers tend to be located more frequently on the right side of the colon, which are more difficult to detect, perhaps leading to less effective detection at an early stage,” Dr. Dragovich said.
 “Colorectal cancers in Blacks and African Americans also tend to be more aggressive and more advanced at diagnosis, so prognosis isn’t as good.”

 [See Colorectal Cancer Signs, Symptoms and Types]

 While we don’t know the contributing factors behind Chadwick’s diagnosis at age 39, his death creates an opportunity to call for better research, screening and outcomes for this type of cancer.

 When it comes to diagnosing and treating colorectal cancer in populations at risk, early diagnosis and improved access are key.
 When communities provide better access to colorectal cancer screening, racial and ethnic disparities in colon cancer are significantly reduced.